 Tom has spent 25+ years working in the Longterm Care Health Industry.
 He currently is the Administrator at The Laurels of Summit Ridge.
 Tom has volunteered all of his professional life with various organizations including Rotary, meals on wheels, habitat for humanity and LGBT organizations.
 Tom was the chair person for the Holland Michigan Area PRIDE for 3 years turning the festival from an inside event hosting about 100 people to an outside festival with attendance of 2500.
 Tom and his husband Arni are passionate about the LGBTQ+ community and they are excited to be here in Asheville and to get involved.

-I moved to Asheville with my husband, Konrad, in August 2016, after living in New York City and working as an attorney for 37 years.
-The bulk of my career was spent as a copyright lawyer in the music industry negotiating license agreements for online use of copyrighted music.
-I also played an active role in the development of public policy in that area.
+I moved to Asheville with my husband, Konrad, in August 2016, after living in New York City for 37 years.
+I spent most of my career as a copyright lawyer in the music industry.
 Prior to that, I worked at the New York Legal Aid Society.
-And prior to that, I spent two years working in rural California as a volunteer paralegal with the United Farm Workers Union.
+And prior to that, I spent two years working in rural California as a volunteer with the United Farm Workers Union.
 Cesar Chavez was an early and strong influence on me.
+Cesar encouraged me to go to law school.

 One compelling factor for me about living in Asheville is the many opportunities to participate in the betterment of my adopted community.